-- Revenge against a colleague or head of department (or teacher etc.) - Jealousy (of colleague's promotion or success) - Personality conflicts in the company or organization - Salary grievances, lack of advancement in the job, feeling of being unappreciated - Fear of unemployment or company relocation - Failure to be elected to a certain position or committee - Other grievances against the company - Having been humiliated in front of fellow workers - Failure to adapt to changing techniques.
+- revenge against a colleague or head of department (or teacher, etc.) - jealousy (of colleague's promotion or success) - conflicts in the company, organisation or with authorities - salary grievances, lack of advancement in the job, feeling of being unappreciated - fear of unemployment or company relocation - failure to be elected to a certain position or committee - other grievances against the company - having been humiliated in front of fellow workers - failure to adapt to changing techniques

 It is to this category that management and fire investigators will first look if the cause of a fire is recognised as arson.
 In many such cases the arsonist is identified, breaks down and confesses.
-When the arsonist is not identified there can be significant deterioration in human relations and work atmosphere, along with damage to the company's reputation in respect of customers, suppliers, bankers etc.
+When the arsonist is not identified there can be significant deterioration in human relations and work atmosphere, along with damage to the company's reputation in respect of customers, suppliers, bankers, etc.